New York City Criminal Defense Attorney - Subway Offenses

 - P.L.
 240.20 - Disorderly conduct

-Many subway offenses are misdemeanors which are punishable by up to one year in jail.
+Many subway offenses are misdemeanors which are punishable by up to one

 Possible penalties for misdemeanors (even for a first arrest):